open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ````

 ## Summary
 In this chapter, we have explored several options to upload data into a pandas dataframe that will be used inside a Dash app.
-We went through some basic data wrangling techniques that prepare our data for usage by Dash components.
+We went through some basic data wrangling techniques that prepare our data for usage by the Dash components.

-In the next chapter we will dive into data visualisation, exploring the Plotly Express graphing library.
+In the next chapter we will dive deeper into data wrangling.